totalspectrum/spin2cpp/README.md

   conflicts.
 Without this flag, identifiers use the case specified in their first occurence.

+`--p2`
+  Create output for Propeller 2.
+This is still experimental.

+`--side`
+  Create a SimpleIDE project file listing the C and C++ files created.
+Usually you will also want to give `--main` to create a main entry point in the top level file.

 `-g`
   Include debug information.
 For C and C++, this is in the form of `#line` directives which instruct the compiler to put references to the original